ysnhasan1/Context-API/README.md

 # State Management with Context API
-Context API is React's solution for managing global state.
+**Context API** is React's solution for managing global state.
 It allows you to share data throughout the component tree without having to pass props through multiple levels (avoiding "prop drilling"). <br><br>

 ## Features
-- Global State Management: Manages data that needs to be accessible across different parts of the application.
+- **Global State Management**: Manages data that needs to be accessible across different parts of the application.
-- Solves Prop Drilling: You can pass data directly to components without sending it through intermediate ones. <br><br>
+- **Solves Prop Drilling**: You can pass data directly to components without sending it through intermediate ones. <br><br>

 ## Avoiding to Prop Drilling
 <img src="https://github.com/user-attachments/assets/a3dad527-fb2a-4b75-b796-c3c008b2acbc"> <br><br>